 There are numerous examples of medical malpractice, but those noted below are common and often lead to patients filing claims.
 The medical mistakes referenced are not exclusive to doctors.
 They can be made by nurses, nurse aides, pharmacists, dentists, or physician assistants among others.

 It is important to note there is a difference between a medical procedure not going the way you had hoped versus medical malpractice.
 If an injury did not occur and the standard of care was met, you do not likely have a case.

 The statute of limitations for filing a medical malpractice claim varies from state to state.
-Regardless, the sooner you meet with a lawyer and start the process, the better.
+Regardless, the sooner you meet with a personal injury lawyer and start the process, the better.

 The Maryland Code, Courts and Judicial Proceedings (Section 5-109) states that claims must be made within five years of the time the injury was committed, or within three years of the date it was discovered.

 Virginia Code (Section 8.01-243) allows two years from the time the injury transpired to file a claim.
 There is no discovery rule in place, which means if the injury was discovered more than two years after it occurred, a claim will not gain traction.
 There are some exceptions to this duration depending on the circumstances surrounding the injury.